Lighting Up the Sky Review

 Mar 1, 2023 Likes : 1

-The short story is that it's a bad album and I don't recommend it.
 The long story is a lot more complicated, since there are some positive aspects to this album. for a couple of early songs there is a rather nice bluesy & bouncy groove.
 Though the singer doesn't have such a high level of vocal ability, the way he uses his voice on most of these songs is rather pleasant, and ...